Course description

 Turn the recall cue into your dog's new favorite word

-You know how dogs usually have some magic phrase that really gets their attention?
-Like “wanna go for a walk,” or “dinner time,” or “do you want a treat?”
+You know how dogs usually have some magic phrase that really gets their attention, like “wanna go for a walk,” or “dinner time,” or “do you want a treat?”

 They hear this and they go “HELL YES I want a walk/dinner/treat!”